+Please be aware that our online consultation service will be TURNED OFF from 19/12/24 @12pm - 30/12/24 due to the Christmas Holidays.
 Please click HERE for Latest News and Charity Events Click here for more on - Flu and COVID Vaccines 2024

 If you are off work for seven consecutive days or less you do not need a medical certificate from your doctor.
 You will however need a self certification form.
 These are available from the Post Office or Department for Work and Pensions (formerly the DSS).
 If you are employed you will need form SC2; If you are self-employed or unemployed you will need form SC1.
 The seven days includes days that you don’t normally work.
 So when you work out how long you’ve been off sick, you should include weekends and bank holidays.
 If your employer insists on a certificate from your doctor for illness between 1-7 days, this service is not covered by the NHS and a charge will be made.